Waste 'Em All

-Waste 'Em All is the debut album by thrash metal band Municipal Waste.
+Waste 'Em All is the debut studio album by crossover thrash metal band Municipal Waste.
+Released on January 27, 2003 on the record label "Six Weeks".
 This album caused the band to receive the attention of Earache Records, which the band signed to in May 2004.
 The album's name pays homage to Metallica's debut album, Kill 'Em All.
 Members on this album are Tony Foresta, Ryan Joy, Andy Harris, and Brandon Ferrell.